 While some companies give their workforce the flexibility to come to the office or work remotely full time, others expect their employees to work from the office a certain number of days per week.
-Though hybrid work means different things to different organizations, it is clear that a flexible work model is here to stay, and employers are also responding to this transformation by flexing their work policies to suit the needs of their employees.
+Though hybrid work means different things to different organizations, it is clear that a flexible hybrid work model is here to stay, and employers are also responding to this transformation by flexing their work policies to suit the needs of their employees.

 Employees are not willing to relinquish the comforts they have experienced during the last two years of remote work, and now companies have begun to accept this fact by offering more hybrid jobs.
 On average, teams experience 12% lower turnover when they offer a hybrid workspace.
-Here are some of the other benefits of hybrid work model examples for employees.

 One of the best hybrid work model best practices is to allow employees to choose the schedule and location that best works for them.
 Hybrid work makes the employees more engaged and satisfied.
 Happier employees are more inspired employees ready to contribute more to the organization.

-The flexible hybrid model takes the “human-First” approach as it helps employees take care of their mental and physical well-being.
+The flexible hybrid work model takes the “human-First” approach as it helps employees take care of their mental and physical well-being.
 Due to fewer commutes, less-frequent interruptions from colleagues, and no workplace politics, employees who get to work remotely, even for a few days a week, report improved mental health and wellness.
 Even though many companies were already following remote work, the pandemic and the subsequent lockdown put a spotlight on it.

-A flexible hybrid model allows companies to attract cross-cultural talent from anywhere.
+A flexible hybrid work model allows companies to attract cross-cultural talent from anywhere.
 According to a recent survey, 83% of companies implementing the hybrid work model reported that collaboration on new projects was equally as good and even better than their in-office days.